gjbex/training-material/Java/ConcurrentPi/README.md

     compute pi using one or more threads, the second `pi_app.jar` contains a `main` method that handles command line arguments and output.
+1. `scaling.pbs`: check scaling when running with 1, 2, 4, 8, and 16
+    threads on a compute node with at least that many physical cores.